 How to get the JR Pass

-Go Voyagin is a great, realiable website where you can book all sorts of activities, transfers, etc. for Japan.
-The JR Pass for 7, 14 or 21 days can easily be purchased online via Go Voyagin.
+GetYourGuide is a easy to use, realiable website where you can book all sorts of activities, transfers, etc. for Japan (and the rest of the world).
+The JR Pass for 7, 14 or 21 days can easily be purchased online via GetYourGuide.
 It is clearly described how the order process works.